 Degree of Damage

-Research results and discussion:
+2020 Research results and discussion:

 We began the year pretty much as planned.
-In late spring after some early tasks in each orchard had been completed it became evident that the 2020 season in our area had been and would probably continue to be too dry (fig.11) to cause a serious Marssonina Leaf Blight (MLB) infection.
+In late spring after some early tasks in each orchard had been completed it became evident that the 2020 season in our area had been and would probably continue to be too dry (fig.7) to cause a serious Marssonina Leaf Blight (MLB) infection.
 This would in turn make it difficult to continue our research on finding organic remedies to this disease in our orchards.

-Fig 11.
-Rainfall in Inches per Month 2019 vs 2020
+Fig 7- Rainfall in Inches per Month 2019 vs 2020

 In mid-August we contacted the NE SARE program office to request a 1 year no additional cost extension to our program.
 The following discusses results of the work completed prior to the extension which in one instance proved to be very important to the project and to the planned work for 2021.

-In orchard 1 we attempted a first quick leaf cleanup using the high vacuum “fast vac” system on our Ferris mower but the grass and leaves were too wet.
+In orchard 1 we attempted a first quick leaf cleanup using the high vacuum “fast vac” system on our Ferris mower (figure 8) but the grass and leaves were too wet.
 A late fall or early winter mowing would have helped the process by reducing the cut grass volume before much of the leaves had fallen.
 We did do such a fall mowing at the end of 2020 in preparation for 2021 spring cleanup.

-While this is only one test on one variety in one season, I believe it was dramatic enough that more of these comparative tests must be included in in the second year, 2021 MLB project.
+While this is only one test on one variety in one season, I believed it was dramatic enough that more of these comparative tests must be included in in the second year, 2021 MLB project.
 We have also reported the tests on Goldrush to several other northeast organic apple growers as well as our technical advisors hoping that they would perform one or more of these two tree comparative tests in their own orchards in 2021.

 In Orchard Three we managed the trees as we had done in previous years with through cleanup of fallen leaves and a mid-May green tip spray of sulfur.
 No bark or lower limb sprays of Oxidate were performed in this orchard.
 Throughout the dry 2020 summer the trees remained nearly free of apple scab and MLB.